Beowulf Maps

 Now since this contest started in the land of the Geats, which is on the west side of Swedish peninsula, one can readily see from the map that Beowulf had a far longer swim.

-He makes swimming the English Channel look like kid stuff.
 And that is exactly the point.
-It is super-human for the two youths to attempt to swim in the cold ocean for seven days, bedecked in iron suit-of-war, carrying a sword, and Beowulf got dragged to the bottom of the ocean and killed nine sea-monsters.
+It is super-human for the two youths to attempt to swim in the cold ocean for seven days, bedecked in an iron suit-of-war, and carrying a heavy sword.
+Then Beowulf got dragged to the bottom of the ocean and killed nine sea-monsters.
 Before swimming to Finland.

 Yeah, right!
 This was the original Marvel Comics!